dmamalis/sc_a_series_support/app_a16_slicekit_ethernet_sleep_wake_combo_demo/README.rst

 Demo overview
 -------------

-This is a simple demo using the Sleep and Wake feature of A series XMOS devices.
-In this demo, a web client running on the XMOS device informs a web server running on a host workstation when it is going to sleep and has woken up from sleep.
-The XMOS device can be woken up using: timer, pin value, etc...
+This is a simple demo using the Sleep and Wake feature of xCORE-Analog devices.
+In this demo, a web client running on the xCORE-Analog device informs a web server running on a host workstation when it is going to sleep and has woken up from sleep.
+The xCORE-Analog device can be woken up using: timer, pin value, etc...

 Software requirements
 ---------------------